ChristianSi/lytspel/README.md

-Various details of the Lytspel spellings have already been motivated above as representing sound distinctions that exist either in RP or in GA, and the «ue» spelling is a compromise used in words spoken differently in RP and GA.
+Various details of the Lytspel spellings have already been motivated above as representing sound distinctions that exist either in RP or in GA, and the «ue» and «uer» spellings are a compromise used in words spoken differently in RP and GA.
 But such compromises are not almost possible without making the written language extremely complex and unwieldy.
-In other cases, Lytspel therefore resolves differences between RP and GA by preferring the spelling that keeps the written language more similar to tradspell:
+In other cases, Lytspel therefore resolves differences between RP and GA by preferring the spelling that keeps the written language more similar to
+tradspell:

   * «a» is used if one variety speaks /a/ and the other /A/, e.g. «last»
   * «o» is used if one variety speaks /Q/ and the other /O:/, e.g. «cloth»